DannyIbo/youtube-data-analytics-tools/README.md

 ## Inspiration
 Working as an analyst and consultant gave me repeated tasks that took a lot of time.
-I wanted to automate tasks that are frequently required in the industry, especially in video production companies for he content intelligence.
+I wanted to automate tasks that are frequently required in the industry, especially in video production companies for the content intelligence.

 ## To Dos
 1. Some plots show floats instead of integers, which does not make too much sense at the specific points so far and needs to be changed.